Lagos Assembly begins 3-day public hearing for EndSARS victims

 The Deputy Speaker, Wasiu Eshinlokun-Sanni, made this known during a three-day public hearing on the victims of the aftermath of the EndSARS protest in Lagos.

-The Speaker, Mudashiru Obasa, had on Oct.
+The News Agency of Nigeria (NAN) recalls that the Speaker, Mudashiru Obasa, had on Oct.
 26, constituted a nine-man Ad Hoc committee headed by Eshinlokun-Sanni.

 The committee was to investigate the level of destruction of property and loss of lives with a view to determining compensation for the victims.